 Whether you have a mixed breed, puppy, senior, or rescue dog the most important factor is the happiness, safety, and security of your new addition.

-Also, it is incredibly important that your new furry friend gets along with other members of the family, including children and other animals.
+Also, it is incredibly important that your new dog gets along with other members of the family, including children and other animals.
 Start the transition slow and know that it might take some time for the whole family to transition.

 As soon as you know it, everyone will be best friends.

-Match dog breed to lifestyle: perfect best mate
+Match dog breed to lifestyle: you just may find your perfect best mate